Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 ---
 title: No Async Suffix
-summary: Reasoning for no Async suffix to Task based APIs
+summary: Why there is no Async suffix on Task-based APIs
-reviewed: 2016-07-21
+reviewed: 2018-03-22
 component: Core
 redirects:
  - nservicebus/upgrades/5to6-async-suffix